noahehall/theBookOfNoah/0current/aws/0dbs.md

   - add the multi-AZ zone option for automatic replication to another AZ
     - you need to create a subnet group

-### worfklows

-#### multi-AZ deployment RDS
+- multi-AZ deployment RDS

   - create a VPC
   - create a db subnet group for the database in each AZ you want to have a DB instance in
     - you generally want your DBs in private subnets, so only internal resources can access them
   - create a primary RDS instance in one of your previously created subnets
-- then setup read replica instances in the other subnets
+  - you can either:
+    - add the multi-AZ at the time of creation
+    - come back later an modify it (theres a perf impact and could take the db offline while in process)

-#### determining db instance requirements
+- determining db instance requirements

   - resource reqs:
     - memory?
     - cpu?
   - VPC, subnet and security group:
     - security group rules: based on type of VPC and region
       - default VPC: automatically configured to support db instances
         - create a VPC security group that authorizes connection fro the application/service to RDS db instance
         - specify the default DB subnet group
       - user defined VPC: must be created before you setup the DB instance
         - create a VPC security group that authorizes connections from the app/service to RDS db instance
         - configure the VPC to host DB instances
           - atleast 2 subnets each in distinct availablity zones
           - if db instance is publicly accessible,
             - requires an internet gateway attached to the vpc
             - support DNS resolution, DNS hostnames
               - go to the vpc console > select vpc > actoins > drop through each one
         - specify a DB subnet group that defines which subnets in that VPC can be used by the DB instance
   - high availability
     - failover support in production & testing runbooks: a Multi-AZ deployment creates a primary & secondary (standby) db instance in another az for failover support
   - iam policies: ensure you have account policies that grant the permissions needed to perform RDS operations
   - open ports: ensure the TCP/IP port your db uses is accessible through your companies firewall policies
   - AWS region: ensure your DB is provisioned in the region closes to your sers
   - DB disk subsystem: determine the type of storag eyou need
     - magnetic (standard): i.e. disk-based; most cost-effect; ideal for applications with light/burst I/O reqs
     - general purpose (SSD): i.e. gp2; faster access than disk-based
     - provisioned IOPS (PIOPS): the fastest; ideal for I/O-intensive workloads requireing storage performance and consistency in random I/O throughput

-#### create a VPC security group to provide access to your db instance
+- create a VPC security group to provide access to your db instance

   - if youre not using the default VPC, do the following to create a security group for a user-defined VPC
     - go the VPC console > security groups > create
     - give a name, description
     - select the VPC you want to creat eyour DB instance in
     - setup rules
       - inbound (repeat if you need multiple access rules, e.g. for different users/applications)
         - type: custom TCP
         - port range: value for your db instance
         - source: security groupname/ID address range (CIDR value) from where you access the db istance
           - ip address: permits ccess to the db instance from the IP address detected in your browser
       - outbound: default all outbound connections permitted
         - generally you should limit outbound to the set of APIs you'll be providing data too
   - if your using the default VPC, a default subnet group spanning all VPCs subnets is created for you
     - you can select the default VPC to use

 ```sh
   # example from defualt vpc + subnets